Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 "Oh."
 Shampoo seemed oddly thoughtful for a moment as they made their way back.

 Night came and Shampoo took up the first watch followed by Ukyo and Ranma.
 Ayeka volunteered to watch for awhile but Ranma said it was okay and for her to get some rest.
 Ranma felt her faint disappointment at this, but the truth was that three was enough and Ayeka simply wasn't aware enough of her surroundings to keep watch.
+He would have to try to teach her that.
+It was even more important without Ki enhancement to increase their speed.

 Shampoo moved to near the entrance to take the first watch, while the others got as comfortable as the situation permitted.
 The blankets they robbed from the ship helped a great deal.
 Shampoo kept one wrapped around herself to protect herself from the cool night air.